usmanialiq/custom_admin_user_data_system/README.txt

 This System comprise of,

-* A cool registration form
+* A cool registration form - index.html
-* A Search System which visualizes the users in our database
+* A Search System which visualizes the users in our database - fetch.php